stormmaster42/personal_replicate_playground/README.md

 # Image Generator

-A simple personal image generator app based on Replicate, intended for local use.
+A simple personal image generator web app based on Replicate, intended for local use.

 **Note**